OWNING IN MEXICO

 Q: Are there differences in other aspects of property ownership in Mexico?

-Closing costs to the buyer tend to be higher in Mexico than they are in the U.S. or Canada, averaging 4 to 5 percent of the purchase price.
+A: Closing costs to the buyer tend to be higher in Mexico than they are in the U.S. or Canada, averaging 4 to 5 percent of the purchase price.
 Closing will take from 30 to 60 days depending on contingencies and financing requirements.
 Escrows are now available via private escrow companies specializing in this function and will run from USD$850 per transaction.

 In most cases, the buyer and seller need not be present at closing, but may be represented by their sales agent via a power of attorney, or may execute their documents abroad, certifying their signatures with an apostille.